OneSchool access management and use procedure

 - For example: access may need to be amended if a user is promoted, starts or ends temporary higher duties, or there are changes to their role or key tasks.

-- All Requesters must direct their user access requests to the designated Approver via an Endorser if required in their centre.
+- All Requesters must direct their access requests to the designated Approver via an Endorser if required in their centre.

 2. Consider access request, and decide to grant or refuse access